jcruiz/blog-old/source/_posts/2013-08-30-blogging-like-a-hacker.markdown

 One day a technical blog cought my attention because of its look and feel and nice caligraphy.
 It was [Octopress](http://octopress.org/) which was created under the premise that is a blogging framework for hackers.

-So, what does it reallly means?
+So, what does it reallly mean?
 Let me give you more context info:
 <!--more-->
 I come from the Java EE world - so IDEs, frameworks, installing appication servers, compiling and running - are all very known to me.
 However when I joined [Moovweb](http://moovweb.com) I realized something that I had been seeing for a while: the new companies are not sold by Java or .Net anymore.